Skip to main content

 })

-const resource = $resource.pack(value)
+const requestData = $requestService.pack(value)

-const mockProduct = $product.pack(mockValue) // For testing
+const mockProduct = $appService.pack(mockValue) // For testing

-Resolves all dependencies and creates the product.
+Resolves all dependencies and creates the service's product.

-const product = $product.assemble(suppliesObject)
+const supply = $product.assemble(suppliesObject)

-const value = product.unpack()
+const product = supply.unpack()

 Creates an alternative implementation.

-const $alternative = $originalSupplier.mock({
+const $alternative = $originalService.mock({

-suppliers: [$differentDeps],
+services: [$differentDeps],

-factory: (deps) => {
+factory: (deps, ctx) => {

 /*... alternativeImplementationBody*/